Aerial shot of cultivated soybean and corn field from drone

 Benefits of Crop Rotation

-Planting the same crop in the same place every year, known as monoculture, not only draws vital nutrients out of the soil, but encourages pests and pathogen issues.
+Planting the same crop in the same place every year, known as monoculture, not only draws vital nutrients out of the soil but also encourages pests and pathogen issues.
 Through crop rotation, pests that plant their eggs on the leaves or roots of a host crop hatch the next year to find that their host food source has been removed, thereby breaking the pest cycle that plagues many farmers.

 According to The Center for Regenerative Agriculture and Resilient Systems at California State University, Chico, crop rotation has myriad benefits, including: